kangyolo/jetson-to-pixhawk/README.md

 open new terminal to monitor the ros node
 ```
 rostopic list
-rostopic echo <the node that you want to monitor e.g /mavros/state>
+rostopic echo <the node that you want to monitor e.g./mavros/state>
 ```
-to test arming the motor, please set the precheck arm in Mission Planner, and comlete the pre-arming check then we can try to arm the motor
+to test arming the motor, please set the precheck arm in Mission Planner, and complete the pre-arming check then we can try to arm the motor
 ```
 rosrun mavros mavsafety arm
 ```